stevenrobertson/sd-docs/report/other_impls.rst

 flam3
 -----
+\label{flam3implementation}

-Considered by most to be the "reference implementation" of the flame algorithm, flam3_ was created in 1999 [CHECK] by Scott Draves, the creator of the fractal flame algorithm.
+Considered by most to be the "reference implementation" of the flame algorithm, flam3_ was created in 1991 by Scott Draves, the creator of the fractal flame algorithm.
 In TK, Erik Reckase took over development, and continues to add features and release updates to this day.